EirikHaughom/OSDUBootcamp/Labs/Module 4 - Constructing Searches/readme.md

 With the regular search API, you can only retrieve a maximum of 1000 records at a time.
 If you want to retrieve more records, you can use the cursor search API.
 The cursor search API is similar to the regular search API, but it returns a cursor that you can use to retrieve the next batch of records.
 The cursor search API is useful when you want to retrieve a large number of records.

 ### Request
-This module uses the following API from the Postman Collection: `Search > (POST) cursor search` with api endpoint `/api/search/v2/query/cursor`.
+This module uses the following API from the Postman Collection: `Search > (POST) cursor search` with API endpoint `/api/search/v2/query/cursor`.
 The request body is the same as the regular search API.

-We will list out all records of kind `osdu:wks:master-data--Wellbore:1.0.0` that has a `FacilityName` property that contains the word `D12-01` under the data section, and has a `DefaultVerticalMeasurementID` property that contains the word `RotaryTable` under the data section, and return only the `FacilityName` and `DefaultVerticalMeasurementID` properties.
+We will list out all records of kind `osdu:wks:master-data--Wellbore:1.0.0` with a limit of 1000 records per request.

 ```json
 {